- Agribon+ AG-19, 30, 50 & 70 Row Cover | Insert (PDF)

 - Plant spinach and carrots in the hoophouse, in quantities sufficient to harvest throughout the winter.

-- Plant spinach in low tunnels to overwinter; it will resume growth in early spring and be the first crop of the new season.
+- Plant spinach in low tunnels to overwinter; it will resume growth in late winter/early spring to produce the first crop of the new season.